What is National Children’s Dental Health Month?

 Dental & Oral Health Tips for Kids

 We understand that it’s not always easy to get kids on board with their oral health.
 Between busy schedules and less than cooperative kiddos, the struggle is real.
-To help make things easier on you, we compiled a short guide for parents and some tips for making dental care fun!
+In this video, Dr. Shilpi Priyadarshini, our DFW Regional Dental Director, shares the Top 5 Ways to Care for Your Child’s Oral Health.

 - Model good oral care habits and make it a family affair.
 Since you should brush twice per day, why not do it together in the morning and again before bed?